 Start by gathering all documents you need

 Traveling in exotic countries is a little more complicated when it comes to legal matters.
 You probably have to get some vaccines done as well.
 Typhoid, Malaria, and Encephalitis are pretty common in India, especially in dirtier areas of the country.
 As for documents, you will need your passport, your ID, and a visa.
 Luckily, you can apply for India visa online, which makes everything much faster than you probably believed.
-Besides documents and healthcare, you only have to bring your plane tickets, your luggage, and some money.
+According to Discover Magazine besides documents and healthcare products such as the strongest CBD oil, you only have to bring your plane tickets, your luggage, and some money.
 Once you’re sure you got it all, the next step is deciding what locations you will visit.

 Choose where to go beforehand